 I hit the speaker button on my phone, secured in the dash holder.
 “Hey, Paige,” I said.
 “Good to hear from you.
 What’s up?”

 Paige Duncan was a homicide detective with the Portland Police Bureau and also my fiancé’s partner.
-She often called me in to consult, which was a fancy word for asking me to use my ability to read scenes or emotions her perps might have imprinted on objects near the victims.
+She often called me in to consult, which was a fancy word for asking me to read scenes or emotions her perps might have imprinted on objects near the victims.
 It was a dubious honor, but today I was happy she’d called, even if it involved me in another murder case.
 I had a wedding to plan in less than three weeks, and I’d need both her and my sister’s help if it was going to be anything other than a trip to city hall.